 So you've drafted a report that should be ready for design by the end of the week.
 You email it to all the key stakeholders plus a few others whose input you need.
 One by one, you start receiving the feedback.

 Some of the feedback is spread across different versions of your shared document.
-Some of it within the email thread.
+Some of it is within the email thread.
 One person comes up to you in the office and tells you what they would like to see changed.

 You begin to receive some more feedback via IM and phone calls.
 The end of the week approaches, and instead of sending your report to design, you're organizing your feedback.
 Sound familiar?

-With so many different communication types and means of communication, it can be a full-time job just organizing the feedback, incorporating everyone's thoughts and ideas.
+With so many different communication types and means of communication, it can be a full-time job just to organize the feedback and incorporate everyone's thoughts and ideas.
 It's nearly impossible to get concise and actionable feedback from stakeholders without a single place to house all feedback for a particular project.

-Try this: Invest in remote team communication tools that allow you to funnel all communication relevant to a specific project in a single, accessible location.
+Try this: Invest in remote team communication tools that allow you to funnel all communication relevant to a specific project into a single, accessible location.
 This single source of truth will be a saving grace when it comes to gathering and implementing ideas and feedback.
 In the end, it will save you a ton of time previously spent organizing and piecing it all together.

 Keep all your communications in one place.
 Start a Wrike free trial.

 3. There's an ulterior motive

-Ever been in a meeting where you feel people are speaking out for their own benefit and not the company's?
+Ever been in a meeting where you feel people are speaking out for their own benefit and not for the company?
 Or experienced conflict with an employee and intentionally stopped collaborating with them?

 This is a product of letting something negatively influence the way you communicate.
 At the end of the day, you're all ultimately working towards the same goal and need to work together.
-Fostering a place of collaboration where everyone is supported and feels they have a voice is imperative to good communication.
+Fostering an environment of collaboration where everyone is supported and feels they have a voice is imperative to good communication.